Ettore Majorana Foundation and Centre for Scientific Culture

 Her work focusses on the development of novel algorithms, tools and databases all of which are openly available to the community.
 Examples include SAbDab, SAbPred, PanDDA and MEMOIR.
 These tools are widely used web resources (SAbDab alone has over 500 unique users a month) and are also part of several Pharma drug discovery pipelines, including GSK, Roche, Medimmune, Kymab, Iontas, Lonza and UCB.

-Frank von Delft is Associate Professor at the University of Oxford, where he heads the Protein Crystallography group of the Structural Genomics Consortium; and Principal Beamline Scientist at Diamond Light Source, head of the I04-1 experimental station and the associated XChem programme for fragment screening.
+Frank von Delft is Professor of Structural Chemical Biology at the University of Oxford, where he heads the Protein Crystallography group of the Structural Genomics Consortium; and Principal Beamline Scientist at Diamond Light Source, head of the I04-1 experimental station and the associated XChem programme for fragment screening.
 He is also Visiting Professor at the Department of Biochemistry at the University of Johannesburg.
 After studying biochemistry, chemistry and applied mathematics in Bloemfontein, South Africa, he completed his PhD in crystallography at Cambridge under Tom Blundell, followed by postdoctoral work in high-throughput crystallography at the JCSG in San Diego at the Scripps Institute, as well as Syrrx, Inc.

 As structural biologist, he is seeking to reshape how protein structure determination transforms rational drug design, by developing and making the new methodologies and tools available through platforms and products to ensure they are widely and routinely used by researchers world-wide.
 His long-term programme is to shrink by two orders of magnitude the time and cost required to develop small molecule inhibitors, by combining national facilities, artificial intelligence, robotics and cloud-based open access science, in order to make the bespoke design of inhibitors a consistently cheap, fast and widely-used approach in biology and medicine.